neemsis/Articles/README.md

 # Article code.

-:wrench: This file contains the codes used for statistical analyses of articles based on RUME and NEEMSIS data.
+:wrench: This folder contains the codes used for statistical analyses of articles based on RUME and NEEMSIS data.
 The files are stored in sub-folders corresponding to the articles.

 ### Contents